InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 This field should be set only to the individual section IDs that you have determined are applicable to this request; it should not be set to the list of all sections that you support as a CMP.
 If you have determined that no section applies, set \[-1\].
 This is typically determined primarily by the end user’s geolocation, although CMPs may use other factors at their discretion in conjunction with your legal and business teams.
 For example, if you support both the MSPA US National section as well as a state section also supported by MSPA US National, you can determine which section between the two actually applies and should be read by vendors.

 Note that you can set up to 2 applicable section IDs in the field.
-Previously the specification allowed up to 3 to accommodate the now-deprecated US Privacy section, but this is no longer allowed.
-In the above example where multiple frameworks apply, you may choose to signal both as applicable or select a single section.
+Previously, the specification allowed up to 3 to accommodate the now-deprecated US Privacy section, but this is no longer allowed.
+In the above example, where multiple frameworks apply, you may choose to signal both as applicable or select a single section.

 ### 3.5 Encoding the GPP string <a name="3.5"></a>